Keyboard shortcuts

 Say you forgot something, like forgetting to add a user and password.
 You reboot and go to TTY into your system and are hit with a AHHH I can’t log in WTF!

-It's as easy as repeating some of the steps above.
-Reboot into the Live environment (like we just did for the install), remount your partitions and arch-chroot back in:
+It’s as easy as repeating some of the steps above.
+Reboot into the Live environment, remount your partitions and arch-chroot back in:

 Open the encrypted root partition: